ICanBoogie/HTTP/README.md

 ```

 Uploaded files, and _pretend_ uploaded files, are represented by [File][] instances.
 The class
 tries its best to provide the same API for both.
-The `is_uploaded` property lets you distinguish
+The `is_uploaded` property helps you set
-uploaded files from _pretend_ uploaded files.
+them apart.

 The `is_valid` property is a simple way to check if a file is valid.
 The `move()` method
 let's you move the file out of the temporary folder or around the filesystem.